The bitterness of poor quality remains long after the sweetness of low price is forgotten.

 We do our best to follow the ancient principle Benny Franklin puts forth in his saying quoted above: “Well done is better than well said.”

-Before you lay down your money, make sure the seller has a guarantee for defective materials and workmanship just in case the tool turns out to be more rubbish than stork.
+Before you lay down your money, make sure the seller has a guarantee for defective materials and workmanship just in case the tool turns out to be more rubbish than jewel.
 Honoring a warranty of this type internationally can be expensive, in fact ruinous, if the tools are routinely defective, but a responsible retailer selling quality tools should be able to handle it.
 We believe it’s only fair that most of the expense of making good on the warranty be borne by the retailer, not the customer, a principle that has been called having “skin in the game.”
 What do you think?

 At C&S Tools we offer a full warranty on materials and labor.
 If the tool is either defective in materials or workmanship, or not what we represented it to be, and on condition that (i) your expectations for hand-forged tools are realistic (perfection is unattainable); and (ii) you have done your job correctly and not abused the tool or failed to maintain it properly, we will either replace or repair the tool or refund the purchase price.
-If indeed we or the tool are at fault, we will also pay all pre-approved shipping costs.
+If indeed we or the tool are at fault, we will also refund all pre-approved shipping costs.
 That’s truly the best international warranty in the business, one we put in writing in all our invoices without weasel words, and one we honor.

 Free, Useful Information Without Strings